-- 1. All entries (except waterfowl, i.e. domesticated fowl that normally swim, such as ducks and geese) in a show or exhibition shall have originated from a U.S. Pullorum-Typhoid Clean or equivalent hatchery or flock OR have a negative pullorum-typhoid test within 90 days prior to exhibition.
+1. All entries (except waterfowl, i.e. domesticated fowl that normally swim, such as ducks and geese) in a show or exhibition shall have originated from a U.S. Pullorum-Typhoid Clean or equivalent hatchery or flock OR have a negative pullorum-typhoid test within 90 days prior to exhibition.
 Exhibitor shall show proper information as to name and address of owner or exhibitor, name and address of the authorized testing agent, date of the testing and the number, breed, and species of those tested.

-2. Prior to being used to transport poultry to a show, all crates, boxes, containers and vehicles shall be thoroughly cleaned and disinfected. - 3.
-Any poultry vaccinations must be performed at least 4 weeks prior to delivery to the show. - 4.
-Upon admission to a show, all entries shall be examined by the official county fair veterinarian or qualified state personnel who shall also receive and examine all certificates necessary for admission of birds to a show.
+2. Prior to being used to transport poultry to a show, all crates, boxes, containers and vehicles shall bethoroughly cleaned and disinfected.

+3. Any poultry vaccinations must be performed at least 4 weeks prior to delivery to the show.

+4. Upon admission to a show, all entries shall be examined by the official county fair veterinarian or qualified state personnel who shall also receive and examine all certificates necessary for admission of birds to a show.
 Birds not in show condition will be excused from exhibition and removed from the premises.
-Any fowl showing signs of illness during the fair will be removed from the exhibition grounds. - 5.
-All out-of-state turkeys must originate from flocks that are officially classified as U.S. Mycoplasma Gallisepticum Clean in accordance with the provisions of the National Poultry Improvement Plan or be negative to a test for Mycoplasma gallisepticum within 30 days prior to entry. - 6.
-A permit is also required for out-of-state poultry.
+Any fowl showing signs of illness during the fair will be removed from the exhibition grounds.

+5. All out-of-state turkeys must originate from flocks that are officially classified as U.S. Mycoplasma Gallisepticum Clean in accordance with the provisions of the National Poultry Improvement Plan or be negative to a test for Mycoplasma gallisepticum within 30 days prior to entry.

+6. A permit is also required for out-of-state poultry.
 A permit may be obtained by calling (217) 782-4944.

-Please note: These poultry exhibition requirements do not apply to 4-H and FFA 1-day poultry shows where the entries are taken to the show and returned home the same day.
-However, a permit is required for out-of-state poultry.
+Artwork By: Will Groezinger, Lena Lucky Clovers

-4-H Project Report(Max 1 page) (Absentee Form)
+ILLINOIS4-H Project Report(Max 1 page)Extension(Absentee Form)

-Name: County: Club: Age: Years in 4-H Project Area: 1.
-1. What are three things you learned or insights you gained this year from doing project?
-2. What would you like in youruploaded photo out your exhibit that we can 't see easily 3.
-What steps did you ta ke to complete this ext nibit?
-4. If you did this project again, what would you ı change or do differently?
-5. How will you apply w vhat you have learned t o your lif e?
+Name: County: Club: Age: Years in 4-H Project Area: What are three things project? s you learned or insigh nts you gair ned this year from o doing this - e to describe or share a tos or documentation? - exhibit that we can 't see easily 3.
+What steps did you t ake to complete this e xhibit?
+4. If you did this projec t again, what would y ou change or do differently?
+5. How will you apply what you have learned l to your lif če?